Trusted By

 While exotic, Cuban food remains simple and fresh, relying heavily on ingredients produced on the island.
 The Caribbean waters provide a diverse array of fresh seafood such as lobster, sea bass and fresh snapper for travelers to enjoy.
 You will welcome a distinct change from processed fast foods to slow-cooked organic dishes.
 Each household or restaurant may put a familial twist on a classic dish or spend extra time hand rolling and marinating for the self-proclaimed perfect plate.

 The island is also home to a diverse array of fruits, such as mango, pineapple, papaya, and guava – all native to the island.
 Some local fruits that you must try include mamey and mamoncillo.
 Mamey is 6 inches long and weighs about a pound.
 Its unique texture is similar to a baked sweet potato, perfect for frappes and batidos (milkshakes).
 Mamoncillos are small, with a hard green casing and a light orange fleshy center.
-These juicy treats can be found at fruit stands throughout Havana and the countryside.
+These juicy treats can be found at fruit stands throughout Havana and into the countryside of Viñales.

 Food In Cuba